 Students who are found to have violated the district's code of conduct may be subject to the following penalties, either alone or in combination.
 The school personnel identified after each penalty are authorized to impose that penalty, consistent with the student's right to due process.
+In addition, items on school grounds that violate the code of conduct may be confiscated.

 - 1. Oral warning any member of the district staff - 2.
 Written warning bus drivers, hall and lunch monitors, coaches, guidance counselors, teachers, principal, superintendent - 3.
 Written notification to parent bus driver, hall and lunch monitors, coaches, guidance counselors, teachers, principal, superintendent - 4.
 Detention teachers, principal, superintendent - 5.
 Suspension from transportation director of transportation, principal, superintendent - 6.
 Suspension from athletic participation coaches, principal, superintendent (See Separate section on Extra-Curricular and Athletic participation) - 7.
 Suspension from social or extracurricular activities activity director, principal, superintendent (See Separate section on Extra-Curricular and Athletic participation) - 8.
 Suspension of other privileges principal, superintendent - 9.
 In-school suspension principal, superintendent - 10.
-Removal from classroom by teacher teachers, principal - 11.
-Short-term (five days or less) suspension from school principal, superintendent, Board of Education
+Removal from classroom by teacher teachers, principal

-- 12. Long-term (more than five days) suspension from school superintendent, Board of Education - 13.
+- 11. Short-term (five days or less) suspension from school principal, superintendent, Board of Education - 12.
+Long-term (more than five days) suspension from school superintendent, Board of Education - 13.
 Permanent suspension from school superintendent, Board of Education.